AasthaDG/seattle-food-access-analysis/README.md

 This is the most striking finding in the dataset.

 Across all 123 sites, **only 22.8% have weekend hours**.
-That's already a concern — but zoom into the **26 youth-specific sites** and it gets sharper:
+That's already a concern, but zoom into the **26 youth-specific sites** and it gets sharper:

 > **85% of youth food sites are weekday-only.**

 Only 4 out of 26 youth-focused programs operate on Saturdays or Sundays.

 This is structurally misaligned with need.
-Summer months — when school-based lunch programs shut down — are precisely when food insecurity spikes for children.
+Summer months, when school-based lunch programs shut down, are precisely when food insecurity spikes for children.
 If a family loses school meals in June, they're relying on community programs.
 But most of those community programs for youth aren't open on the weekend.

 This is an insight that directly connects to HSD's YFE Division mandate.
 Expanding weekend coverage at even a handful of high-traffic youth sites could meaningfully close this gap.